 Your local copies of settings/development.py and manage.py will be ignored by git when you push any changes, as will anything you add to the wagtailmenus/development/directory.

-1.10.5 Testing locally
+1.10.5 Running the test suite

 It's important that any new code is tested before submitting.
 To quickly test code in your active development environment, you should first install all of the requirements by running: